FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 * The first flag is set to true if this is the first day the browser was installed.
 * The woi (week of installation), ref (referral code, not used if default), and dtoi (date of installation) are retrieved from browser state.
 * The adsEnabled flag, set to true if ads are enabled in the browser.
+* The walletActive flag.
+Set to 7 for daily, 6 for weekly, 4 for monthly, 0 if wallet never used.
 * The arch field, which has the CPU architecture Brave was compiled for.
 This is sent only if ads are enabled in the browser.

 The request is routed to a CDN before it is forwarded to Brave for capture.
 The CDN performs the following: